Denis-7242/ShopEase/README.md

 ### Prerequisites

-- A modern web browser (Chrome, Firefox, Safari, Edge)
+- A modern web browser (Chrome, Firefox,Edge)
 - No server or build tools required!

 ### Installation